Overview of Mount Everest Climbing

 Day 04: Flight from KTM to Lukla and trekking to Phakding

-Early morning we flight from Kathmandu to Lukla via mountain flight of about 40 minutes scenic flight.
-With clear weather we get fantastic views of the mountains, including Everest as we enter deep gorge of the Dudh Kosi valley.
-You begin your trek from Lukla following a gentle climb up the mountainside on the left bank of the Dudh Koshi River.
-Along the way you will have a view of Mt Nupla (5885m) Kusum Kangaru (6367m), and many more.
+You begin your trek from Lukla.
+Follow a gentle climb up the mountainside on the left bank of the Dudh Koshi River.
+You will also view Mt Nupla (5885m), Kusum Kangaru (6367m), and many more.

 05